 Can a policyholder receive punitive damages if the insured cannot establish compensatory damages in the bad faith action?

 An important issue decided in favor of the insured in the context of bad faith claims in Florida involves the availability of bad faith punitive damages when an insured does not have any compensatory damages.
 In Scott v.
 Progressive Express, the trial judge dismissed the insured’s punitive damages claim under Florida Statutes Section 624.155 because of a lack of compensatory damages beyond those addressed in the underlying claim for first-party insurance benefits.
 The 4th DCA reversed the trial court and found that a policyholder can seek punitive damages under the statute even if there are no bad faith compensatory damages.
-The court reasoned that a contrary decision would permit an insurer to engage in extremely egregious conduct and avoid punitive damage liability by eventually paying the contractual benefits because any compensatory bad faith damages would typically be non-existent or minimal.
+The court reasoned that a contrary decision would permit an insurer to engage in extremely egregious conduct and avoid punitive damage liability by eventually paying the contractual benefits.

 You can reach Miami Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].